Table of Contents

 Eaze and Greenrush have been compared to Uber in their way of selling cannabis products to consumers.
 Working with local dispensaries, these two cannabis delivery services have helped retailers sell their products throughout the states, and consumers find the right products for them.
 With outstanding “weed-apps” and reliable customer and delivery services, Eaze and Greenrush have truly revolutionized eCommerce in the cannabis industry.

-The Drivers and Obstacles for Cannabis eCommerce Retailers
+The Drivers and Obstacles for Cannabis eCommerce Platforms

 As marijuana is legal in 33 states for recreational and medical use, this promising legal perspective has brought opportunities for cannabis retailers.
 As the Farm Bill legalized CBD extracted from the hemp plant, the entire CBD market has boomed, driven by high demand.
 Known its healing properties, CBD is the newest global wellness trend.
 From high-end luxury products to edibles, CBD is everywhere, as well as online.